Pros And Cons of Shipping Container Homes

 3. Mobility

-Depending on their size, container homes can be moved and transported by either a forklift for individual containers under 10,000lbs, or crane for larger container structures.
-Assuming the container house has electricity, water and septic, there will need to be proper disconnection and reconnection to those sources before and after moving it, but the structure itself is usually mobile and you could even move it to a different city if you wanted to.
+Depending on size, container homes can be moved and transported by a forklift for containers under 10,000 lbs, or a crane for larger structures.
+If electricity, water, and septic services are connected, proper disconnection and reconnection will be necessary before and after a move, yet the container itself remains mobility-friendly.

 4. Lower Cost to Build

-According to Altus Group&#;s Canadian Cost Guide, building a traditional single-family home in Canada ranges from $100 to $275 per square foot, depending on where you live.
+According to Altus Group's Canadian Cost Guide, constructing a traditional single-family home in Canada ranges from $100 to $275 per square foot, depending on location.

 How much does it cost to buy a new shipping container?